KaranamGopichand/my2-Karanam/README.md

 Beach is my favourite spot because natural beauty of beach like sunset and sunrise , relaxation with friends and family and variety of enjoyable activities like boat riding etc.
 Beach is my favourite spot because **natural beauty**of beach like sunset and sunrise , relaxation with friends and family and variety of enjoyable activities like boat riding etc.

+***

+# Favourite vacation spot
+Having fun with families and friends.
+Eating famous seafood in my favourite location. riding a horse in my favourite spot.